danmed/PStatus/README.md

 21.05.17 - Admin page : So far you can add a server, smart device and a service.. the rest needs to be done in SQL at the moment.

 # Planned
-* Delete Devices etc..
-* Edit Devices etc..
 * Display uptime data including last uptime / downtime
+* Edit Services
+* Delete Smart Devices and Controls
+* Add / Edit users so htaccess is no longer required

 # Done
 * Add auto refresh rate